| Title: | Simularia Tools for the Analysis of Air Pollution Data |

 size |

-thickness of the contour line. |
+numeric.
+Width of the contour line. |

 fill |

-boolean (default TRUE).
-If TRUE the contour plot is filled with colour. |
+logical.
+If TRUE, the contour plot is filled with colour (default = TRUE). |

 tile |